 New 30-Year Mortgage for Pre-Construction Homes:

-As of August 2024, first-time buyers purchasing newly constructed homes will be eligible for 30-year mortgage amortizations, making it easier to enter the market.
+From August 2024, first-time homebuyers purchasing newly constructed homes will be eligible for 30-year mortgage amortizations to help them enter the market more easily.

 Why Get Pre-Approved?